-Dr. Garcia-Zamor was a Senior Specialist in Public Administration at the Organization of American States and he was President of the International Development Group, Inc., a Washington, D.C.-based consulting firm with twenty-five Associates.
+While teaching at Howard University in Washington, D.C., Dr. Garcia-Zamor was also a Senior Specialist in Public Administration at the Organization of American States and he was President of the International Development Group, Inc., a Washington, D.C.-based consulting firm with twenty-five Associates.
 Later, he was elected by the Board of Directors of the Inter-American Development Bank to a two-year term to join the Board as Controller.
 He has done extensive consulting work in Latin America and Africa for the World Bank, the United Nations Development Program (UNDP), the Food and Agricultural Organization of the U.N.
 (FAO), the United States Agency for International Development (USAID), the Pan American Development Foundation, the National Institute of Public Management and several U.S. universities.

-Miami-Dade County Mayor Alex Panelas , on behalf of the Board of County Commissioners and the community proclaimed Thursday April 12, 2001 as Jean-Claude Garcia-Zamor Day “in recognition to this distinguish professional for his outstanding contributions to the community” and on April 12, 2002, Dr. Garcia-Zamor was presented the “Outstanding New American Award” by Miami Catholic Archbishop John C. Favalora.
+Miami-Dade County Mayor Alex Panelas , on behalf of the Board of County Commissioners and the community proclaimed Thursday April 12, 2001 as Jean-Claude Garcia-Zamor Day “in recognition to this distinguish professional for his outstanding contributions to the community” and again in 2017, Miami-Dade County Mayor Carlos A. Gimenez proclaimed May 16, 2017 as Dr. Jean-Claude Garcia-Zamor Day.
+On April 12, 2002, Dr. Garcia-Zamor was presented the “Outstanding New American Award” by Miami Archbishop John C. Favalora.

 Dr. Garcia-Zamor is the author of six books and editor of three volumes.
-He also co-edited three other books.
-His 12th book entitled: Planning Strategies for Urban Development in Leipzig, Germany: Harmonizing Planning and Equity was published in 2014.
+He also co-edited three handbooks.
+His 12th book entitled: Strategies for Urban Development in Leipzig, Germany: Harmonizing Planning and Equity was published in 2014 by Springer Publishers.
+His 13th book entitled Ethical Dilemmas of Migration.
+Moral Challenges for Policymakers appeared in March 2018 and was also published by Springer Publishers.
 He is the author of numerous articles that have appeared in professional journals in the United States, Canada, Puerto Rico, Brazil, Belgium, Great Britain, the Netherlands, India, South Korea, Poland, Lithuania, and the People’s Republic of China.

 Dr. Garcia-Zamor holds a Master in Latin American History and a Ph.D. in Public Administration from New York University.
-He also holds a Master of Public Administration and a B.A. in Political Science from the University of Puerto Rico.
-He is a life member of the American Society for Public Administration, and a member of the American Political Science Association, the International Political Science Association and the Urban Affairs Association.
+He also holds a Master in Public Administration and a B.A. in Political Science from the University of Puerto Rico.
+He is a life member of the American Society for Public Administration.